cpanel/elevate/docs-website-src/content/_index.md

 /scripts/elevate-cpanel --help

 # Check if your server is ready for elevation (dry run mode)
+# This is required before starting the migration
 /scripts/elevate-cpanel --check # defaults to AlmaLinux
 /scripts/elevate-cpanel --check --upgrade-to=almalinux
 /scripts/elevate-cpanel --check --upgrade-to=rocky